Electric-Coin-Company/zashi-android/docs/Design System Generation.md

 # AI Prompt for light theme

 ```
-Populate this data structure by the colors from give json.
+Populate this data structure by the colors from given json.
 Output a variable 'val LightZashiColorModes =
 ZashiColorModes(...)'.
 ```

 # AI Prompt for dark theme

 ```
-Populate this data structure by the colors from give json.
+Populate this data structure by the colors from given json.
 Output a variable 'val DarkZashiColorModes =
 ZashiColorModes(...)'.
 ```